datasektionen/bawang-content/namnder/systemgruppen/body_en.md

-# System Group
+# Systems Group

-We are happy that you found the System Group's page.
-The System Group is in charge of developing new systems and maintaining the chapter’s current systems.
+We are happy that you found the Systems Group's page.
+The Systems Group is in charge of developing new systems and maintaining the chapter’s current systems.
 In short, we are a group of students who enjoy programming and learning together.
 Everyone is welcome here, regardless of whether you have worked as a developer for a few years or are completely new to programming.

 ## The Chapter’s systems